Costume and Prop Building Basics

 Researching your project

-The internet is an AMAZING resource.
+The internet is a great networking resource too.
 If you have an idea for a costume, odds are someone out there has taken on something similar and you can read about their project, or you can sometimes just email the person to find out how they did it.

 Feel free to email me if you want to discuss this more, I am here to dispense information in a leisurely, email fashion.